pmcp/podiumaanhuis/entries/the-secrets-of-the-universe-are-hidden-under-a-pile-of-pigeon-poop.md

 ---
-title: "The secrets of the universe are hidden under a pile of pigeon poop"
+title: 'The secrets of the universe are hidden under a pile of pigeon poop'
-descr: Larf!
+descr: 'Larf!'
-videoLength: 73 min
+videoLength: '73 min'

 text: >-
-  we kijken in de spiegel, naar onze contouren
+  'we kijken in de spiegel, naar onze contouren

 om te zien waar de één eindigt en de andere begint